 Note.
-For the 2023 plan year, plans that provide participantdirected brokerage accounts as an investment alternative (and have entered pension feature code "2R" on line 8a of the Form 5500) may report investments in assets made through participant-directed brokerage accounts either:
+For the 2024 plan year, plans that provide participant-directed brokerage accounts as an investment alternative (and have entered pension feature code "2R" on line 8a of the Form 5500) may report investments in assets made through participant-directed brokerage accounts either:

-1. As individual investments on the applicable asset and liability categories in Part I and the income and expense categories in Part II, or

-2. By including on line 1c(15) the total aggregate value of the assets and on line 2c the total aggregate investment income (loss) before expenses, provided the assets are not loans, partnership or joint-venture interests, real property, employer securities, or investments that could result in a loss in excess of the account balance of the participant or beneficiary who directed the transaction.
+- 1. As individual investments on the applicable asset and liability categories in Part I and the income and expense categories in Part II, or - 2.
+By including on line 1c(15) the total aggregate value of the assets and on line 2c the total aggregate investment income (loss) before expenses, provided the assets are not loans, partnership or joint-venture interests, real property, employer securities, or investments that could result in a loss in excess of the account balance of the participant or beneficiary who directed the transaction.
 Expenses charged to the accounts must be reported on the applicable expense line items.
-Participant-directed brokerage account assets reported in the aggregate on line 1c(15) should be treated as one asset held for investments in tangible personal property must continue to be reported as separate assets on the line 4i schedules.
+Participant-directed brokerage account assets reported in the aggregate on line 1c(15) should be treated as one asset held for investment for purposes of the line 4i schedules, except that investments in tangible personal property must continue to be reported as separate assets on the line 4i schedules.

 In the event that investments made through a participant-directed brokerage account are loans, partnership or joint venture interests, real property, employer securities, or investments that could result in a loss in excess of the account balance of the participant or beneficiary who directed the transaction, such assets must be broken out and treated as separate assets on the applicable asset and liability categories in Part I, income and expense categories in Part II, and on the line 4i schedules.
-The remaining assets in the participantdirected brokerage account may be reported in the aggregate as set forth in paragraph 2 above.
+The remaining assets in the participant-directed brokerage account may be reported in the aggregate as set forth in paragraph 2 above.